-As indicated in the chart above, Somerset Preparatory Academy Charter School at North Lauderdale meets or exceeds the performance of nearby schools with comparable populations with the exception of Pinewood Elementary School.
+As indicated in the chart above, Somerset Preparatory Academy Charter High meets or exceeds the performance of nearby schools with comparable populations with the exception of Taravella High in 2014-2015 and 2016-2017, and Coral Spring High in 2014-2015.
 This may be attributed to the smaller population with regard to the number of students.
-The smaller population size per grade level allows the staff at Somerset Preparatory Academy Charter School at North Lauderdale to provide students with individualized attention to ensure academic success and that all promotional and testing requirements are met.
+The smaller population size allows the staff at Somerset Preparatory Academy Charter High to provide students with individualized attention to ensure academic success and that all graduation and testing requirements are met.
 We are proud to provide a family environment where student-staff relationships are fostered, resulting in increased collaboration and involvement from all staff, including guidance, ESE/ELL specialist, curriculum coaches and administrative team.

-- I. Identify the charter school's school grade. - If the charter school did not obtain a school grade of "C" or above, what measures will the school implement or has the school been implementing to improve its grade? - If a charter school does not get a school grade nor a School Improvement Rating what assessments has the school used or will the charter school use during the next charter agreement term to ensure that all students are learning and to identify students who may be struggling?
+I. Identify the charter school's school grade.

+• If the charter school did not obtain a school grade of "C" or above, what measures will the school implement or has the school been implementing to improve its grade?

+• If a charter school does not get a school grade nor a School Improvement Rating what assessments has the school used or will the charter school use during the next charter agreement term to ensure that all students are learning and to identify students who may be struggling?